dkitley1975/movie-quiz/README.md

   - A button to play the game, and a button, and
   - A button to view the high scores.

-The points values are input within the Javascript file which updates the text on the welcome page.
+The points values are input within the Javascript file `const pointsPerCorrectAnswerEasy = 1` which updates the text on the welcome page.
 This ensures that if the scores are updated, from within the javascript file, the welcome page points section does not require updating manually.

   ![Welcome Page](./docs/screenshots/home-page-mobile.png)